Applications of Polyfold Theory I: The Polyfolds of Gromov-Witten Theory: Deligne--Mumford type Spaces

-Taking another stable connected noded Riemann surface $(S', j', M', D')$ with unordered marked points, we choose a small disk structure ${\bf D}'$ on $S'$.
-We allow the marked points in $M'$ to belong to $\abs{{\bf D}'}$.
+be a good uniformizing family with domain $(a, v)\in O$ as defined in Definition \ref{citiview}.
+Let $(S', j', M', D')$ be another stable connected noded Riemann surface with unordered marked points, and let ${\bf D}'$ be a small disk structure ${\bf D}'$ on $S'$.
+This time we allow the marked points in $M'$ to belong to $\abs{{\bf D}'}$.
 Of course, $M'$ is still assumed to be disjoint from the nodal points $\abs{D'}$.
-In order to define a deformation $M'(\sigma)$ of $M'$ we choose around every point $z\in M'$ an open neighborhood $V(z)$ whose closure does not intersect $\abs{D'}$.
-Moreover, these sets $V(z)$ are chosen to be mutually disjoint.
-We then define the set
+In order to define a deformation $M'(\sigma)$ of $M'$ we choose around every point $z\in M'$ an open neighborhood $V(z)$ whose closure does not intersect $\abs{D'}$. {Moreover, these sets $V(z)$ are chosen to be mutually disjoint.
+If $M'=\{z_1,\ldots, z_{m'}\}$, we introduce the product space